ml-opensource/MLVisionRN/README.md

 ## Troubleshooting

 If you encounter any issues during the installation or usage of this application, please refer to the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.
 If you are unable to resolve the issue, please open an issue on this repository.

+### Known Issues

+> The "yarn-path" option has been set (in .../MLVisionRN/source/•yarnrc.yml), but the specified location doesn't exist

+This issue occurs when the `yarn-path` option is set in the `yarnrc.yml` file, but the specified location does not exist.
+To resolve this issue, remove the `yarn-path` option from the `yarnrc.yml` file and then run `yarn set version 3.6.4` in the root directory to set the Yarn version.

 ## Learn More